The Robust Minimal Controllability Problem: Introduction

+$\mathcal Q_1$: \textit{Which state variables need to be directly actuated to ensure the controllability of a dynamical system?}

+Question $\mathcal Q_1$ can be formally captured by the \emph{minimal controllability problem} (MCP)~\cite{nphard} that aims to determine the minimum number of state variables that need to be actuated to ensure system's controllability.
+Unfortunately, the MCP problem was shown to be NP-hard~\cite{nphard}, which implies that a polynomial solution to determine its solution is unlikely to exist.

+The MCP is also fundamental to understand resilience and robustness properties of dynamical systems since it unveils which variable need to be actuated.
+These resilience/robustness properties are crucial to coping with the adverse nature of the environments where the actuators are deployed and, due to the wear and tear of the materials, some of these actuators may malfunction over time.
+In addition, the inputs can malfunction due to a malicious external agent who aims to tamper with the inputs to compromise the system behavior.
+In fact, a classical example of such malicious attack is the Stuxnet malware incident~\cite{langner2011robust}, in which the controller's input response to a tempered measured output lead the system away from its normal operating conditions.

+Therefore, from a design perspective, we would like to deploy actuators in the system such that any subset with at most a specified number of actuators can fail without compromising the controllability of the system.
+Subsequently, invoking similar reasons to the MCP, we can seek to address the robust MCP (rMCP) that aims to determine the sparsest input matrix that ensures controllability if at most a specified number of actuators fail.
+It is important to mention that both minimal controllability problems can be stated regarding observability, by invoking the duality between controllability and observability in LTI systems~\cite{Hespanha09}.
+In particular,~\cite{shoukry2014event,2015arXiv150307125C,2012arXiv1205.5073F} provide necessary and sufficient conditions concerning the sensor deployment to ensure that a reliable estimate of the system is recovered.
+More importantly, those conditions can be achieved by design, by solving the rMCP.

-The understanding of which state variables need to be actuated to ensure certain properties of the system has been an active research area~\cite{PinningWangS14}.
-Initially, the goal was to establish stability and/or asymptotic stability of the dynamics with respect to some reference point, for instance, consensus or agreement value~\cite{RenSurvey,rezatac07}.
-The trend has changed to ensure that the system is controllable, since (often) we want to ensure that a control law exists such that an arbitrary goal or desired state is achieved in finite time.
+\textbf{Related Work: } The understanding of which state variables need to be actuated to asseverate certain properties of the system has been an active research area~\cite{PinningWangS14}.
+Initially, the goal was to establish stability and/or asymptotic stability of the dynamics for reference point, for instance, consensus or agreement value~\cite{RenSurvey,rezatac07}.
+The trend has changed to assure that the system is controllable, since (often) we want to ensure that a control law exists such that an arbitrary goal or desired state is achieved in finite time.